Quantum field theory approach for multistage chemical kinetics in liquids: Discussion

 For the full schematics of the processes contributing to pair-correlation dynamics/interconversion in IET, MET, and CMET in the general case, the reader is referred to Fig. 1 in the Supplementary Materials.

-The critical importance of the additional terms in the CMET is shown in Fig.~\ref{fig:comparison}, where the modeling results of the kinetics of the reaction $A + B \leftrightarrow C + D$ within the IET, MET, and CMET are compared for a spatially homogeneous case.
-From Fig.~\ref{fig:comparison}, we conclude that the IET shows a $t^{-3/2}$ dependence of the relaxation function at long times, but with incorrect amplitude, whereas the MET leads to exponential kinetics.
-The CMET, on the other hand, as we already demonstrated in Fig. \ref{fig:GopichSzabo}, correctly reproduces the exact asymptotic Eq.(\ref{eq:GS1}).
+The critical importance of the additional terms in the CMET is shown in Fig.~\ref{fig:comparison}, where the modeling results of the kinetics of the reaction $A + B \leftrightarrow C + D$ within the IET, MET, and CMET {as well as the kinetics of the reaction $A + B \leftrightarrow D + C$ within the MET} are compared for a spatially homogeneous case.

-The diverse case studies presented in Section \ref{sec:PartSys} demonstrate that CMET provides a robust, unified framework capable of encompassing the full spectrum of kinetic regimes in multistage diffusion-influenced reactions.
-By rigorously accounting for necessary pair correlations, the theory successfully captures the transition from initial geminate recombination to non-stationary and stationary bulk kinetics.
-Crucially, CMET resolves the inaccuracies of previous encounter theories by accurately reproducing the long-time fluctuation asymptotics that arise in both reversible and irreversible systems.
+From Fig.~\ref{fig:comparison}, we conclude that the IET shows a $t^{-3/2}$ dependence of the relaxation function at long times, but with incorrect amplitude.
+The CMET, on the other hand, as we already demonstrated in Fig. \ref{fig:GopichSzabo}, correctly reproduces the exact asymptotics Eq.(\ref{eq:GS1}). { The MET leads to exponential kinetics.
+It is noteworthy that the MET gives different kinetics for the reactions $A+B\leftrightarrow\ C+D$ and $A+B\leftrightarrow\ D+C$.
+This is due to the fact that MET is not invariant with respect to the permutation of reaction products, unlike IET and CMET.
+The non-invariance of MET with respect to the permutation of $C$ and $D$ can be seen, for example, in equations (\ref{eq:pAB_CMET}–\ref{eq:pDD_CMET}). }